-- They’ll encounter new people – maybe there are people wanting to hug them or sit too close or squish their little cheeks.
+They’ll encounter new people, maybe ones who want to hug them or sit too close or squish their little cheeks.

 Always let your children know the level of interaction that they will have with you.
 This will help younger children feel more secure and will tip older ones off to your expectations.
 Will you always be with them?
 Or will they be on their own with friends?